-- 2.2 Where there is any conflict between the conditions of this development approval and the details shown on the approved plans and documents, the conditions of this development approval must prevail. - 2.3 Where conditions require the above plans or documents to be amended, the revised document(s) must be submitted for approval by Council prior to the submission of an application for a Development Permit for Operational Works. - 3.0 ROAD WORKS - 3.1 A Development Permit for Operational Works (road works) must be obtained prior to the commencement of any road works required by this development approval. - 3.2 All road works must be designed and constructed in accordance with the approved plans (refer to condition 2.1), Capricorn Municipal Development Guidelines, and relevant Australian Standards and Austroads Guidelines, and the provisions of a Development Permit for Operational Works (road works). - 3.3 Approximately 10 metres of the Mason Street road embankment must be removed as per the requirements of the Flood Impact Assessment and in accordance with the approved plans (refer to condition 2.1).
+- 2.2 Where there is any conflict between the conditions of this development approval and the details shown on the approved plans and documents, the conditions of this development approval must prevail. - 2.3 Where conditions require the above plans or documents to be amended, the revised document(s) must be submitted for approval by Council prior to the submission of an application for a Development Permit for Building Works.

+3.0 ACCESS WORKS

+- 3.1 All access works must be designed and constructed in accordance with the approved plans (refer to condition 2.1), Capricorn Municipal Development Guidelines and Australian Standard AS2890 "Parking facilities". - 3.3 All access, parking and vehicle manoeuvring areas must be concrete paved. - 3.4 The internal driveway (refer to condition 2.1) must be designed at a slope gradient of no greater than fifteen (15) per cent.

-4.0 SEWERAGE WORKS
+4.0 PLUMBING AND DRAINAGE WORKS

-- 4.1 All sewerage works must be designed and constructed in accordance with the approved plans (refer to condition 2.1), Capricorn Municipal Development Guidelines, Water Supply (Safety and Reliability) Act 2008, and Plumbing and Drainage Act 2002. - 4.2 The development must be connected to Council's reticulated sewerage network. - 4.3 All proposed sewerage infrastructure within the site is to be privately owned and maintained. - 4.4 Any sewerage access chamber located within a park or reserve, or below a ten per cent (10%) Annual exceedance probability flood level must be provided with bolt down lids. - 4.5 The finished sewerage access chambers surface must be at a sufficient level to avoid ponding of stormwater above the top of the chamber.
-A heavy duty trafficable lid must be provided in the trafficable area. - 4.6 Sewer connections located within trafficable areas must be raised or lowered to suit the finished surface levels and must be provided with heavy duty trafficable lids.
+- 4.1 All internal plumbing and drainage works must be designed and constructed in accordance with the approved plans (refer to condition 2.1), Capricorn Municipal Development Guidelines, Water Supply (Safety and Reliability) Act 2008, Plumbing and Drainage Act 2002, Council's Plumbing and Drainage Policies and the provisions of a Development Permit for Plumbing and Drainage Works. - 4.2 The development must be connected to Council's reticulated sewerage and water networks. - 4.3 The existing sewerage and water connection point(s) must be retained, and upgraded if necessary, to service the development. - 4.4 Sewer connections and water meter boxes located within trafficable areas must be raised or lowered to suit the finished surface levels and must be provided with heavy duty trafficable lids. - 4.5 The finished sewerage access chamber surface must be at a sufficient level to avoid ponding of stormwater above the top of the chamber.
+A heavy duty trafficable lid must be provided, if located in a trafficable area.